Ontario, Canada • Complete 2025 Guide

 Vehicle Specifications

-• • Year, make, model, and trim level
+• • Year, make, model, trim level

-• • Mileage and VIN
+• • Mileage, VIN

-• • Engine type and transmission
+• • Engine type, transmission

-• • Body style and color
+• • Body style, color

-• • Key features and options
+• • Key features

 Condition Details

-• • Accident history (be honest)
+• • Accident history

-• • Recent maintenance or repairs
+• • Recent maintenance

-• • Known issues or needed repairs
+• • Known issues

 • • Reason for selling